 The award of the Colleague indicates a standard of reliable and confident musicianship in public performance.
 It also indicates confidence in basic keyboard skills, most of which are invaluable in a liturgical context, and proficiency in those aural and written skills (fundamental musical grammar and knowledge of repertoire) which support practical musicianship.
 The Colleague is aimed at the amateur player with some experience of playing in public and at the developing student.
 Read more.

 From July 2017 the Certificate (CertRCO) has been renamed the Colleague Diploma (CRCO).
 There have been no changes to the regulations.

 Associateship Diploma (ARCO)

 Associateship of the College indicates a standard of professional competency in organ playing technique, essential keyboard skills and interpretative understanding.
 It also indicates accuracy in aural perception and fluency in those written disciplines (standard stylistic techniques and analysis of performance and historical issues in relation to organ repertoire) which support practical musicianship.
 Read more.

 Candidates should note that modifications were made to the requirements in the Keyboard Skills Tests, Written Papers, and Aural Perception sections of the Associateship diploma in July 2016.
 Click here for additional guidance.
 Specimen material for the revised ARCO is available in the Purchase Past Papers area of this site.

 Fellowship Diploma (FRCO)

 Fellowship of the College indicates a standard of professional expertise in organ playing technique, advanced keyboard skills, and interpretative understanding, which at this level will be stylistically well informed.
 It also indicates accuracy in advanced aural perception, and accomplishment in those written disciplines (advanced stylistic techniques and analysis of performance and historical issues in relation to organ repertoire and its broader musical context) which support practical musicianship.
 Read more.

-Candidates should note that modifications are being made to the requirements in the Keyboard Skills Tests and Written Papers of the Fellowship Diploma from July 2017.
+Candidates should note that modifications were made to the requirements in the Keyboard Skills Tests and Written Papers of the Fellowship Diploma in July 2017.
 Click here for additional guidance.
 Specimen material for the revised FRCO is available in the Purchase Past Papers area of this site.

 Choral Directing Diploma (DipCHD)